-In one of the more unlikely serial-criminal stories that I’ve seen, police in Brookfield, Wisconsin, said this week that the Spa Bandit had struck again, ordering $400 worth of treatments at a local salon and spa, and then fleeing without payment after the services had been provided.
+In one of the more unlikely serial-criminal stories I’ve seen, police in Brookfield, Wisconsin, said this week that the Spa Bandit had struck again, ordering $400 worth of treatments at a local salon and spa, and then fleeing without payment after the services had been provided.

 The Spa Bandit, who has allegedly followed the same modus operandi in at least five other incidents in the area, visited the Azana Salon and Spa and scheduled the following treatments:

 - eyebrow wax